Features

 Managing Color Adapters

-When you link footage whose Capture-Gamma or Transfer-Characteristic does not match the project color space, for example, a clip with Sony S-Log3.Cine into a BT.709 project, a color transformation is needed to correctly display the pictures.
+When you link footage whose Capture-Gamma or Transfer-Characteristic does not match the project color space, for example a clip with S-Log3.Cine into an BT.709 project, a color transformation is needed to correctly display the pictures.

 Media Composer ships with a variety of LUTs for color transformations, including those for Sony S-Log color spaces.
 Automatic insertion of a matching color transformation upon linking can be enabled in the Color Management Settings.
 They can be reached either via File->Settings->User tab or at the Color Encoding tab in the Source Settings dialog.